schavesgm/partex.nvim/README.md

 automatically to a given predetermined `textwidth` using the exposed ex-command `FormatTex`.
 The plugin also allows movement and editing of LaTeX paragraphs.

+## Disclaimer
+Parsing `LaTeX` files is difficult.
+As a result, the plugin might not be able to correctly parse some corner-cases.
+This also makes `FormatTex` relatively slow in really large files: few seconds to format a file containing 1000 thesis file.

 # Installation
 To install the plugin, use your desired `neovim` plugin manager.
 For example, `packer`
 ```lua